scolby33/flagman/README.rst

 This method is called once for each time :code:`flagman` is signaled with the proper signal, assuming low enough rates of incoming signals.
 See below in the `Overlapping Signals`_ section for more information.

+Because of :code:`flagman`'s architecture, it is safe to do *anything* inside the :code:`run()` method.
+It is not actually called from the signal handler, but in the main execution loop of the program.
+Therefore, normally "risky" things to do in signal handlers involving locks, etc.
+(including using the :code:`logging` module, for example) are completely safe.

 Finally, there is the :code:`tear_down()` method.